An enumeration is a user-defined value type consisting of a set of named constants (we will call each element a ‘member’ of the enumeration).

 }

-Enumerations in C# are based on integer data types, so it is possible to convert between an enumeration and its underlying type, which defaults to int
+Enumerations in C# are based on integer data types, so it is possible to convert between an enumeration and its underlying type, which is int by default.

 int numericValue = (int)DaysOfTheWeek.Wednesday;